-

 Can I build my own data connections?

-Speaking of building connections, we often hear a common refrain: “Can’t I just go off and build my own data connectors to extract my performance data?”
+Speaking of building connections, we often hear a common refrain: “Can’t I just go off and build my own data connector to extract my performance data?”

 In short, the answer is yes.
 If you have the programming expertise, you can certainly build your own data connectors.
 However, ask yourself if you really want to build them yourself.